mikrono/tModLoaderWiki_kr_ko/Why-Use-an-IDE.md

 In the [Basic Projectile: Drawing and Collision](https://github.com/tModLoader/tModLoader/wiki/Basic-Projectile#drawing-and-collision) guide, an example is shown using a breakpoint to test values for `ModProjectile.SetDefaults`: [Video](https://gfycat.com/WebbedUntimelyHarborseal)

 # Documentation
-If you have the tML XMLdoc file, you can see documentation for a method when you hover it.
+tModLoader will automatically provide documentation XMLdoc files, you can see documentation for a method when you hover it.

-To get the XMLdoc, generate it yourself or ask ask a developer/modder in the Discord server.
+## Mod Documentation
+As of v0.11.5, modders making mods with API to be used by other mods can include [ModName].xml files in their mod and they will be automatically extracted alongside their .dll file and placed in `ModLoader\references\mods` for easy collaboration (provided `hideCode` is not true, which would be counter-productive for a mod expecting to be referenced by other mods.).
+XMLdoc files for mods can be generated in Visual Studio during a regular build and should be named [ModName].xml and placed in the root of the mod's source folder.

 # Find All References (Ctrl-K, R)
 Find all references makes it easy to locate all usages of a variable in your whole project.
 Simply right click on a variable and click `Find all references`.
 This is very useful to see where you assign and use your variables.